mattdahl/mattdahl.github.io/index.md

 Prior to coming to Notre Dame, I received my B.A. in political science from Pomona College.

-I am originally from Newton, Massachusetts.
+Before that, I spent my formative years in Newton, Massachusetts.